eevee/eev.ee/content/2016-04-05-my-first-computer.markdown

 If you're curious!
 Primary, in order:

-- `fushigidane` (Bulbasaur, named retroactively for being the first): the 486, running Windows 95 — current location unknown
+- `fushigidane` (Bulbasaur, named retroactively for being the first): the 486, running Windows 3.11 and later Windows 95 — current location unknown, possibly parents' attic?
 - `kabigon` (Snorlax, named for being gigantic): the Pentium I built, running Gentoo — left behind at a friend's house many years ago and not seen since
 - `rapurasu` (Lapras, named for portability): a lumbering brick of a Dell laptop I had in college, running XP and then eventually Kubuntu — still in my possession
 - `myuutsuu` (Mewtwo, named for its nebulous origins): a Frankenstein('s monster) assembled from my roommate's spare parts after I left home, running XP — eventually returned to its component parts